 How should a B2B lead generation team be organised?
-What tasks need to be completed?
-What can be covered in house and what should be outsourced?
+What tactics are best?
+Who is responsible for delivery and what can be outsourced?

 Defining Lead Generation Responsibilities

 Strong management of the sales and marketing operation is needed to ensure leads are acted upon and not routinely discarded.
-Some sales people will tend to fall back on their long established relationships with a small group of key customers rather than chasing down new leads.
+Some salespeople will tend to fall back on their long-established relationships.
+They may tend to focus only on a small group of customers rather than chasing down new leads.

-Marketing needs to understand there is little point sales wasting time chasing down sales leads that are not qualified.
-The right type of lead, addressed at the right time, at the right point in the sales process has the best chance of conversion.
+Marketing needs to understand there is little point sales wasting time chasing down poor quality sales leads.
+The right type of lead, addressed at the right time, at the right point in the sales process has the best chance of a conversion.

 Marketing may blame sales for ignoring the larger picture in the pursuit of short term opportunities.
-They may despair at salespeople who claim the reason for poor sales performance is the competitions superior product, or pricing or promotional spend.
-Sales may claim that marketing is remote from the customer and market and fail to support their everyday needs.
+Sales can claim marketing is remote from the customer and market and fails to support their everyday needs.

 Choosing Lead Generation Tactics

-With responsibilities defined the next step is to decide what tactics, both online and offline, will be used to generate leads.
-Wherever possible that decision should be based on solid analysis of what has worked well (and not) in the past.
+With responsibilities defined the next step is to decide what lead generation tactics are best.
+That decision should be based on solid analysis of what has worked well (and not) in the past.

 Whatever tactics are part of the lead generation process it is probable content will be the fuel for that process.
-Content should build credibility and deliver the information the customer decision making team needs to progress their purchasing decision.
-It should help the customer to deal with the problems they face.
+Content should build credibility and deliver the information a customer decision-making team needs to progress their purchasing decision.
+It should help the customer deal with the problems they face.

 The sales department is crucial to success.
-They are best placed to identify what information is required by customers and prospects and at what point in the process.
+They are best placed to identify what information customers need at various points in the sales process.
 They will also have an important view on the best delivery methods and how to engage.

-An experienced editor in chief (be they in house or external) is important to undercover and modify existing sources of content, combine them with new content and deliver consistently against the content marketing plan.
+An experienced editor in chief is important to undercover and modify existing sources of content.
+They need to combine them with new content and deliver consistently against the content marketing plan.

 In House Team vs Outsourced

-If the in house marketing department is inexperienced in inbound marketing, external short term support in the form of a mentor or outsourced marketing department can help.
+If the in house marketing department is inexperienced external support from an outsourced marketing department can help.
 Often, external support or guidance may help in building the all important inbound marketing strategy and plan.

 Ultimately nobody can know the customer, competitors and the market better than an in house team.
-That said an outsourced team can provide support until the in house team is fully up to speed.
-They may then be brought back in to respond to any peak in demand for marketing support that overloads in house resources.
+That said an outsourced team can provide support until the in house team is up to speed.